History of NFL Network in Timeline

 April 10, 2009: Comcast to Remove NFL Network

-On April 10, 2009, it was confirmed that Comcast would remove NFL Network on that date due to failing to reach a carriage agreement.
+On April 10, 2009, it was confirmed that Comcast would remove the channel on that date due to failing to reach a carriage agreement with NFL Network.

-On April 14, 2009, the trial regarding the NFL Network and Comcast dispute began before an administrative law judge.
+On April 14, 2009, the trial began before an administrative law judge in NFL Network's discrimination case against Comcast.

-On April 17, 2009, Comcast chairman and CEO Brian Roberts testified that Comcast was willing to move NFL Network to a lower-priced base package if the subscriber fee was reduced to 25¢ per month.
+On April 17, 2009, Comcast chairman and CEO Brian Roberts testified that the provider was willing to move the channel from the Sports Entertainment Package to a lower-priced base package if the subscriber fee was reduced to 25¢ per month.

-April 30, 2009: NFL Network Carried on Comcast Temporarily
+April 30, 2009: NFL Network Continues to be Carried on Comcast Temporarily

 On April 30, 2009, NFL Network announced that it would continue to be carried on Comcast in the interim while both sides tried to reach an agreement on a new contract.